About the Teen Pregnancy Prevention Program

 With an annual budget of approximately $101 million, OPA invests in the replication of evidence-based TPP programs while developing and evaluating new and innovative approaches to prevent unintentional teen pregnancy and sexually transmitted infections (STIs) among adolescents, promoting positive youth development, and advancing equity in adolescent health.
 A major component of the TPP program funds organizations that serve communities and populations with the greatest needs and facing significant disparities.

-OPA’s TPP program grantees support meaningful engagement of youth, parents/caregivers, and the community in the design, implementation, and monitoring of the project.
+OPA’s TPP program invests in community-driven strategies by identifying programs that work and supporting their implementation.
+The grants support communities throughout the nation in scaling these evidence-based teen pregnancy prevention programs and services.
+Grant recipients support meaningful engagement of youth, parents/caregivers, and the community in the design, implementation, and monitoring of the project.
 They also support active collaboration with a network of partners to increase awareness of and access to adolescent-friendly health services.
-These TPP grantees explore the needs of their communities to recognize and understand what inequities exist and the underlying causes contributing to them.
+These TPP grant recipients explore the needs of their communities to recognize and understand what inequities exist and the underlying causes contributing to them.
 With this knowledge, they provide youth-centered, community-driven, high-quality programming and services.

 In addition to evidence-based programs, the TPP program also funds research and demonstration grants that foster innovation through the development, testing, and evaluation of new or improved interventions, approaches, programs, and strategies to improve adolescent sexual health outcomes.
 These projects advance groundbreaking research and create innovative practices that engage underserved populations or apply to settings currently underrepresented among evidence-based approaches.
 This ensures OPA will continually advance more equitable, innovative, and responsive programming for the nation’s youth.